cwchentw/mkg/README.md

 * A recent Go compiler

-We provide pre-compiled executables.
+We provide pre-compiled executables [here](https://github.com/cwchentw/mkg/releases).
 If in doubt, check our source and compile it by yourself.

 ## Install